Reeceeboii/Batch-Compression/README.md

 ## A much easier option is to open the terminal in the destination folder, and then just use the current working directory as the argument, this would then simply become `~$ bc.py .`

-### Also, the '-compressed' string being appended to the file name is hardcoded since that's the way I needed the script laid out originally.
+### Also, the '`-compressed`' string being appended to the file names is hardcoded since that's the way I needed the script laid out originally.
 This can very easily be changed though if something else is needed for your use case.

 # Output
 Running this script doubles the number of images in the folder.
-The full size originals are left as they are, but each of them has its name taken and is appended with `-half` to denote them being compressed by an argument of 50% being passed to the ImageMagick `convert` command.
+Each file has its name changed from its original to a new UUID value (this is due to me needing the images to be unique amongst many other potentially conflicting file names in an S3 bucket).
+There is a renamed full size original, and then a renamed compressed version with `-compressed` appended to the end such that there is an easy programmatic way of working out which images are which.

 # Example